-Commercial Property Investment Programme
+Commercial Property Investment Programme (CPIP)

-In September 2013, the Council approved a comprehensive 10 year programme of employment land acquisition, servicing and development to support the Council objectives of attracting investment and supporting businesses across Perth and Kinross.
+The Council's approved CPIP is a comprehensive 10-year programme of employment land acquisition, servicing, and development to support the Council objectives of attracting investment and supporting businesses across Perth and Kinross.
 The programme (CPIP 2013-23) which is funded through sales receipts from sites and properties sold to developers and businesses has delivered 9.15ha of business land to support company growth since inception in 2013.
-The latest priorities and revised programme was approved by the SP&R Committee on 29 November 2017 (Report 17/390), which included a review of the approach to ensure effective delivery of corporate property development and investment activities.
-The CPIP is kept under regular review by the Estates & Commercial Investment Team and the Executive Director (Housing & Environment) through the SP&R capital monitoring process and appropriate committee approval is sought regarding land and property disposals with an impact on the revenue budget.
-A report with an updated CPIP will be submitted to the Strategic Policy Resources Committee in 2019.
+The revised programme approved by the SP&R Committee on in November 2019 included a review of the approach to ensure effective delivery of corporate property development and investment activities.
+The CPIP is kept under regular review by the Estates & Commercial Investment Team and the Executive Director (Housing & Communities) through the SP&R capital monitoring process with appropriate committee approval sought regarding land and property disposals with an impact on the revenue budget.